gracefulife/clova-developer-guide/en/CIC/References/CICInterface/AudioPlayer.md

   "urlPlayable": true
 }

-// Example of an audio stream URL which you cannot play directly {
+// An example containing an audio stream URL that cannot be played instantly {
   "beginAtInMilliseconds": 0,
   "progressReport": {